Solar vs. Wind Energy: Which Wins Out?

 Back to Blog

-In this deep dive, we’ll compare home and commercial solar vs. wind energy to see which is most efficient and effective.
-So, it doesn’t matter whether you’re considering starting a wind farm or want to fit your home with solar panels.
-You’ll get everything you need to know right here.
+So, whether you’re considering starting a wind farm or want to fit your home with solar panels, you’ll find everything you need to know right here.

 A Brief History of Solar vs. Wind Energy

-Edmond Becquerel was using solar cells as early as 1839 (he was a young physicist!).
-But Augustin Mouchou invented the world’s very first solar energy system.
-Concerned that the world’s supply of coal would eventually run out, he invented a solar device that he showcased at Paris’s 1878 Expo.
-The invention was a Solar Concentrator that converted solar energy into steam power.
+Concerned that the world’s supply of coal would eventually run out, he invented a solar device that he showcased at the 1878 Paris Expo.

 What Is Wind Energy?